 At Key Stage 4, students have the option to take their musical studies further and take GCSE music.
 The John Ferneley College Music department follows the Eduqas specification with great success.
 GCSE music students are required to be able to perform on an instrument or through vocals and will need to have had experience of composition and study a variety of styles of music for the listening exam from Baroque chamber music through to contemporary musical theatre and rock and pop music.

-Every student at John Ferneley College is encouraged to take up extra-curricular activities within the department including Ukulele club, various singing groups, as well as getting involved in one of our many productions and concerts throughout the year, as well as taking up an instrument to learn with our various peripatetic music teachers.
+Every student at John Ferneley College is encouraged to take up extra-curricular activities within the department including Ukulele club, the school band, various singing groups, as well as getting involved in one of our many productions and concerts throughout the year, both locally and in the wider area, as well as taking up an instrument to learn with our various peripatetic music teachers.
 Lessons are taught by dedicated subject specialists from across the county and focus on what the students wish to learn, whether that is exams or playing for pleasure.